rsnpj/notes-site/notes/Year_1/Computer_Systems/Digital_Electronics_and_Machine_Architecture/Machine_Architecture.md

 # History of Computers

 -   Pre 1950s - meant a person in a room doing calculations

 -   1871 - Babbage's analytical engine - advanced mechanical calculator
     that could be programmed in a limited sense.
 Programmes made by Ada Lovelace

 -   1950s-1960s - Curta Calculator - sophisticated mechanical calculator

 ## Enigma

-Evolved from mechanical to electromechanical in the emigma machine.
+Evolved from mechanical to electromechanical in the enigma machine.

 Rotor wheels at the heart of the device physically set at the start, then rotated as typed.
 Wires within wheels to increase difficulty to decrypt without the rotors.

-The enigma is a **polyalphabetic substitution cipher** based on electromechanical rotors that changed the substitution cypher after each letter.
+The enigma is a **polyalphabetic substitution cipher** based on electromechanical rotors that changed the substitution cipher after each letter.

 This would have been unbreakable if better procedures had been followed